Bayesian Additive Main Effects and Multiplicative Interaction Models using Tensor Regression for Multi-environmental Trials: Methods

-In this section, we review the vanilla AMMI model and define terminology and notation.
+In this section, we review the original AMMI model and define terminology and notation.
 We then introduce the BAMMIT model detailing the necessary constraints to ensure identifiability as well as the prior distributions and inferential scheme.
+In real-world scenarios the models we introduce below often include additional replicate or block effects that complicate the hierarchical structure of the data.
+However, we remove these for simplicity of exposition in our model definitions, and include them only in our case studies.